 In this deployment model, a NF Service Consumer first discovers the API endpoint (service URI) of the NF Service Producer by querying the NRF.
 The NF Service Consumer then routes the request to the NF Service Producer through a Service Communication Proxy (SCP, e.g a HTTP forward and reverse proxy).
 SCPs may be deployed in a distributed manner in which case, a SCP on the side of the NF Service Consumer acts as a HTTP forward proxy while a SCP on the side of the NF Service Producer acts as a HTTP reverse proxy.
 The SCP routes the request to appropriate instance of the NF Service Producer.
-This topology is specified in Annex C of 3GPP TR 23.742 [4] as model C.
+This topology is specified in Annex C of 3GPP TR 23.742 [4] as model C. In this deployment model, the "authority" part of the URI used by the NF service consumer to access the NF service producer may be:

-Editor's Note: The following aspects are not clear from stage 2 at this stage.
-Characteristics of this deployment topology and the interpretation of overload depends on the resolution of the following questions during the normative work of eSBA.

-1. What is the authority part of the request URI for initial resource creation request?
-Is it FQDN of NF Service Producer Set or FQDN of NF Service Producer Instance or can it be any of these?

-2. What is the authority part of the request URI for subsequent requests to already created resources?
-Is it FQDN of NF Service Producer Set or FQDN of NF Service Producer Instance or can it be any of these depending on deployment?
+- the FQDN / IP address representing the NF service producer, if the NF service consumer does the NF service producer discovery and selection but is not aware of the number of backend instances behind the SCP in which case the SCP (acting as a HTTP reverse proxy) selects an instance; or

+- the FQDN / IP address representing the NF service producer instance, if the NF service consumer does NF service producer instance discovery and selection.